 Service-based RSUs held by our NEOs generally vest in equal installments on each of the first three anniversaries of the grant date.
 Upon a termination due to death or disability, any unvested service based RSUs will immediately vest.
 Upon a termination without cause or resignation for good reason, any unvested service based RSUs will remain outstanding and eligible to be delivered on the regular vesting dates, subject to continued compliance with the applicable restrictive covenants.
-Upon a qualifying retirement, which may occur upon resignation after having reached age 56 with at least five years of service (provided that total age plus years of service must equal at least 65 years of age), any unvested service based RSUs will remain outstanding and eligible to be delivered on the regular vesting dates, subject to continued compliance with the applicable restrictive covenants.
+For certain service-based RSUs, upon a qualifying retirement, which may occur upon resignation after having reached age 56 with at least five years of service (provided that total age plus years of service must equal at least 65 years of age), applicable unvested service-based RSUs will remain outstanding and eligible to be delivered on the regular vesting dates, subject to continued compliance with the applicable restrictive covenants.
+The NEOs waived these retirement provisions with regard to the service-based RSUs granted in 2022 and 2024.
 Upon a termination without cause or resignation for good reason within 24 months following a change in control, all unvested service-based RSUs will immediately vest.

-Each class of partnership units of Professional Partners held by our NEOs are subject to forfeiture provisions as a result of certain terminations of service or breaches of restrictive covenants.
-VCUs and ACUs are subject to an approximately three to five-year vesting period following the closing of the Business Combination.
-Upon a termination due to death or disability, all unvested VCUs and ACUs will immediately vest.
-Upon a termination without cause or for good reason, a pro-rata portion of each unvested tranche will immediately vest, subject to a 50% floor.
-Upon a termination without cause or for good reason within 24 months following a change in control, all unvested time-based VCUs and ACUs will immediately vest.
-OCUs are fully-vested.
+As of December 31, 2023, each class of partnership units of PWP OpCo held by our NEOs was subject to forfeiture provisions as a result of certain terminations of service or breaches of restrictive covenants (including violation of non-compete provisions).
+VCUs and ACUs of PWP OpCo were subject to an approximately three to five-year vesting period following the closing of the Business Combination.
+Upon a termination due to death or disability, all unvested VCUs and ACUs of PWP OpCo would immediately vest.
+Upon a termination without cause or for good reason, a pro-rata portion of each unvested tranche would immediately vest, subject to a 50% floor.
+Upon a termination without cause or for good reason within 24 months following a change in control, all unvested service-based VCUs and ACUs of PWP OpCo would immediately vest.
+As of December 31, 2023, all OCUs of PWP OpCo were fully-vested.